ChainMovers/dtp/README.md

 Using a blockchain has certainly drawback (not free, high latency, limited bandwidth).

 The use of DTP is for when a connection would benefit fromt the advantage brought by the SUI network:
 - Censorship resistant.
-All DTP client and server on the SUI network can freely communicate with each other.
-If you can't reach the SUI network, you now have free speech.
+All DTP clients and servers on the SUI network can freely communicate with each other.
+If you can reach the SUI network, you have free speech!

-- Better protection against some DDoS attacks for your server.
+- Better protection against DDoS attacks to a server hidden behind the SUI network.

+- UDP servers protected against any form of UDP amplification attacks.

 - Privacy.
 All user-to-user DTP connections are encrypted in both directions.
 Nothing to setup or forget, both parties are always protected.